natefinch/npf/content/blog/coding-inside-out.md

 Interfaces are one of the best features of Go, and the one most confusing to people who have used interfaces in other languages.
 This is not an introduction to interfaces, I'm going to assume you know how they work, more or less.
-This is more of a post about how to effectively use interfaces and avoid the mistake of assuming they should be used like they are in other languages.
+This is more of a post about how to effectively use interfaces in Go and avoid the mistake of assuming they should be used like they are in other languages.

 Interfaces in Go are different than those in most other statically typed languages like C++, Java, or C# - Go's interfaces are *implicitly* fulfilled,